This post may contain affiliate links. Please read my disclosure.

 Instructions

-- Place pork on a rack over a baking sheet (line with aluminum for easier cleanup).
+- Place pork on a rack over a lined baking sheet.
 Pour enough water in the bottom of the baking sheet to cover the surface, but not enough that it touches the pork.

 - Baste again and cook for about 5 minutes, or until sizzling and caramelized on the outside.